VarshUI/portfolio_projects/Weather-App/ReadME.md

-This app displayed the current weather of any city you want to search for
+This app displays the current weather of any city you want to search for